Ford Valencia Body and Assembly: Output

 After the 1973 Oil Shock persuaded Ford to move ahead with the production of a Renault 5 competitor, the plant under construction in Valencia became the obvious location for the car's production.
 When it opened, the plant was the designated Fiesta production facility for Europe, though after Franco's death it also assembled Escort models.
 Ford-based Mazda vehicles have also been assembled at the Valencia plant.

 The plant has produced over 9 million cars and was recently producing at the rate of 2,000 units per day.

-In June 2022, Ford announced it will produce its future electric models at Ford Valencia Plant, leaving the future of the Saarlouis Body & Assembly plant past 2025 uncertain.
+In June 2022, Ford announced it will produce its future electric models at its Valencia plant, leaving the future of the Saarlouis Body & Assembly plant past 2025 uncertain.

+In July 2026, Ford and Chinese automaker Geely agreed to form a new joint venture that would manufacture models from both brands at the Valencia plant starting 2028, including a multi-energy Ford compact crossover developed on Geely's Global Intelligent New Energy Architecture platform and two electric Geely SUVs that will be the first Geely-branded models built in Europe; its parent company already builds vehicles in Europe through its Volvo (which it bought from Ford in 2010), LEVC and Lotus businesses.
+When the deal is finalised in 2027, Ford will hold 66% and Geely will hold the remaining 34%.

 Employment

 In 1977 the plant employed 7,500 workers, and there was talk of this increasing to 10,000 as full capacity was reached.

 More recently, in 2006, with auto-production processes increasingly automated and Ford Europe suffering from serious over-capacity, the plant still had approximately 7,000 employees, and was estimated to account for 21,000 jobs when ancillary suppliers were included in the calculation.
 The plant is reckoned to account for 8.2% of the economic output of Valencia.